Maples7/kong-config-manager/README.md

 0. `kcm -h`: check the manual.

 1. `kcm init`: the default directory name is `kong-config`, you can use `-d` option to specify one another.
-In the directory, `kcm-config.json` would be created here as a demo config file.
+In the directory, `kcm-config.json` would be created here as a demo of CLI configuration file.
 The default instance name is `main`.

 2. `cd kong-config`: enter the git repo, the dir name should stay the same with step 1.

-3. `kcm dump`: dump config of Kong instance `main` to this repo.
+3. `kcm dump`: dump configurations of Kong instance `main` to this repo.

-4. If you make any changes over your local configs, make good use of `kcm apply` to apply changes to live Kong instances.
+4. If you make any changes over your local configurations, make good use of `kcm apply` to apply changes to live Kong instances.

 Get more details below.

 ### Commands

-- `kcm init`: init a git repo and create a demo config file
+- `kcm init`: init a git repo and create a demo of CLI configuration file
-- `kcm dump`: dump live Kong configs to your git repo, referring to R(Retrieve) operation
+- `kcm dump`: dump live Kong configurations to your git repo, referring to R(Retrieve) operation
-- `kcm apply`: update Kong configs to live Kong instances, including CUD(Create, Update, Delete) operations
+- `kcm apply`: update Kong configurations to live Kong instances, including CUD(Create, Update, Delete) operations

 Run `kcm [command] -h` to check the manual for details.

-### How to make changes over local configs
+### How to make changes over local configurations

 #### Create